Structure around $p\bar{p}$ threshold in $J/\psi$ radiative decays: Results and discussions

 \subsection{Analysis of \texorpdfstring{$J/\psi\to \gamma p\bar{p}$}{}}

-Firstly we focus on the process of $\Jp\to\gamma p\bar{p}$.
+First, we focus on the process of $\Jp\to\gamma p\bar{p}$.
 As discussed above, the $N\bar{N}$ final state interactions should be considered.
 It is reasonable to assume that the relative angular momentum between $\gamma$ and $p\bar{p}$ should be the lowest one, i.e., S-wave.
 Then the relevant partial wave of $N\bar{N}$ should be $^1S_0$, with isospin to be either one or zero according to the unfixed isospin of the photon.
 Here we follow the previous work~\cite{Dai:2018tlc} and set the ratio between different isospin components to be $T_{N\bar{N}\to p\bar{p}}=0.4T^{0}+0.6T^{1}$.
-Indeed, this ratio gives the best $\chi^2_{d.o.f.}$ on fitting to the data.
+Indeed, this ratio gives the best $\chi^2_{d.o.f.}$ for fitting to the data.
 In the previous work \cite{Dai:2018tlc}, the process of $\Jp\to\gamma p\bar{p}$ has been analyzed at $R=0.9$ fm.
-To study the stability of the solutions with different cut-offs, we analyze the process again with a set of cut-offs, e.g., $R=$0.9, 1.0, and 1.1 fm.
+To study the stability of the solutions with different cutoffs, we analyze the process again with a set of cutoffs, e.g., $R=$0.9, 1.0, and 1.1 fm.
+Here the corresponding cutoffs in the momentum space are given by $\Lambda=2R^{-1}$, see Ref.~\cite{Dai:2017ont}.

 The $N\bar{N}$ scattering amplitudes are solved by LSE.
 Similar to Ref.\cite{Dai:2018tlc}, the phase shifts of $^1S_0$ $N\bar{N}$ partial wave with isospin $I$=1 are refit to reproduce the invariant mass spectra of $\Jp\to\gamma p\bar{p}$.
 The values of the low-energy constants (LECs) of the chiral $N\bar{N}$ scattering potential of $I=1$ $^1S_0$ partial wave are listed in Table.~\ref{TlabLEC}.